uber/tchannel/CONTRIBUTION.md

  - A new release version get's cut.
  - (Disclaimer: Your feature might get rejected.)

+## Licencing

+ - Every file must have a licence block at the top.
+This is enforced using `uber-licence`
+ - If you contribute to a file in this project and are not an uber employee then you should add your name to the licence file.

 ### Changes to this arrangement

 This is an experiment and feedback is welcome!
 This document may also be subject to pull-requests or changes by contributors where you believe you have something valuable to add or change.